Seteeri/Particle/README.md

 The UI philosophy is a merger of Vim and Emacs, and to a degree Photoshop.
 Imagine being able to compose commands on Lisp data, instead of only strings, while getting proper state feedback/indication to reduce mode errors and enhanced discoverability to accelerate learning.
 The named pointers and hierarchial nature of the data allows the user to build a mental model of the system leading to faster mode prediction.

-If the user is searching for context-related commands, that means the system has failed the user.
-In other words, the system should provide at least one suggestion based on the current context object.
+If the user must perform a search for context-related commands (rather than one they have instantly conjured up), this means the system has failed the user.
+In other words, the system should provide possible future directions based on the current context object at all times.

 There are no overlapping or modal windows and no focus stealing.

+To improve discoverability:
+* System always provides mode indication and feedback at the user's locus of attention like a painting/drawing program
+* Search always available and conveniently accessible like JetBrains double Shift command

 *WIP*
 * Keyboard-driven first